elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The process used to create a new design pattern include documentation of your intent, motivation, structural representation, and code examples.<br/><br/>
+      <strong>Interview Response:</strong> The process used to create a new design pattern includes documentation of your intent, motivation, structural representation, and code examples.<br/><br/>
     </div>
     <div>
       <strong>Technical Response:</strong> The process used to create a new design pattern includes documentation of your intent, motivation, structural representation, and code examples.
 Intent covers the problems and solutions and describes what the design does.
 The motivation explains the problem in detail and how the pattern solves the problem.
 The structure includes a class and object diagram that depicts each aspect of the pattern and how they are connected.
 The author provides a code example to represent the design.